ubinfie/ubinfie.github.io/_posts/2024-10-15-anaconda-defaults.md

 Anecdotally, several people including myself have been operating without `defaults` channel for over a year.
 We've not had any issues.

-- How can I transition safely from `defaults` channel?

-If you are worried it will break your setup, `conda-forge` [has great documentation](https://conda-forge.org/docs/user/transitioning_from_defaults/) on how to test and transition from your addiction to `defaults`.

 - What about `bioconda` packages?

 `bioconda` channel has always had strong dependencies on `conda-forge`.
 Therefore, dropping `defaults` will have little to no effect.
 If you are worried see above on how to transition from `defaults`.

-- How can I see if packages are installed from `defaults`?
+- How can I see if packages were installed from `defaults`?

 Run this command to show the source of packages in the current actived environment: